USU Museum of Geology

 "Percy the Utahraptor" is a 1/3 scale sculpture by Justin Tolman of a Utahraptor ostrommaysorum of the Early Cretaceous (c.
 126 Ma).
 Percy was unveiled in a celebration ceremony on 20 April 2018 as part of Utah State University's Caine College of the Arts' "Year of the Arts."
 On 8 May 2018, the Utahraptor officially became the State Dinosaur of Utah.

-The Geology useum has exhibits of meteorites, rocks, minerals and fossils – including invertebrates, vertebrates and plants.
-The geology of Utah and the Logan area are emphasized.
-We also have excellent examples of fossils from the world famous Green River Formation in eastern Utah and southwestern Wyoming.
+The Museum of Geology has exhibits of meteorites, rocks, minerals, and fossils – including invertebrates, vertebrates, and plants.
+The geology of the Logan region is emphasized, with excellent fossils from the world-famous Green River Formation.

-- A meteorite that came from the interior of a shattered protoplanet.
+- Meteorites that came from the interior of a shattered protoplanet

 - 500 million year old trilobites

 - "Weird" rocks, such as fossilized lighting strikes and poop